Where Inspiration Takes Flight!

 Who We Are

 The Hiller Aviation Museum, a Smithsonian Affiliate museum, was opened to the public in 1998 by helicopter designer and inventor Stanley Hiller Jr. and features over 50 aircraft from more than a century of aviation history.
-The museum is visited by 85,000 people each year including over 10,000 children from regional K-12 schools.
+The museum is visited by over 90,000 people each year including over 10,000 children from regional K-12 schools.
 The Hiller Aviation Museum is a 501(c)(3) California non-profit Public Benefit organization.